Top 50 Bollywood Hit Songs of Shammi Kapoor

 I want to add something here.
 Though a Keralite, Shammi Kapoor songs made me listen to Bollywood songs since by childhood, and songs of Shammi Kapoor and Rajesh Khanna drew me to Hindi music and I became an ardent fan of old Hindi songs.
 As a child in the 1980s, when I used to watch songs on Doordarshan, Shammi ji’s style attracted me a lot.
 After all among all old heroes who mostly stayed calm and quiet onscreen, he was ‘naughty’ and dances a lot, and I can’t find a reason why kids don’t love him.
 His songs were brilliantly sung by Rafi and he filled the screen with his presence and magic.
 Then why not love him?
 Shammi Kapoor songs played a magnificent role in shaping Bollywood music in the 1960s, absolutely.

 Earlier I have posted a few articles on Shammi Kapoor, and beneath this column, you can find Shammi Kapoor gallery.
 Click on the images to read.
 In this column I shall present 50 of my favourite Shammi Kapoor songs.
 Needless to say, apart from a very few songs, most of them exclusively belong to singer Mohammed Rafi and quite a few his career best songs.
 An invisible energy fills his voice whenever he sings for Shammi Kapoor, voice modulation is different too, and that’s why Rafi’s songs for this actor look entirely different from those he sings for other actors.
+As most of the songs were composed by Shankar-Jaikishen, lyrics were mostly penned by Hasrat Jaipuri, followed by Shailendra.
 I have been forced to exclude some of my favourite Shammi Kapoor songs from the list when I reduced his best songs to best 50, and hence have listed a few more songs beneath the list.
 I also excluded some popular female solos filmed on Shammi Kapoor, such as Aaja Aaja Aaye Bahar, Thandi Thandi Hawa Mein Dil Lal Jaaye etc.

 1. Yahoo from Junglee – I would like to begin the list with the movie and song which helped Shammi Ji to rose to stardom.
 Though he has stayed as hero of Bollywood since mid-1950s and earned a few hits as well, it was Junglee in 1961 which gave him the real stardom he was waiting for.
 His style was far advanced in the era of social dramas, and he stayed in the top slot of most sought actors till the end of the decade.
 His gaining weight also adversely affected his career.
 He later moved to character roles.
 Junglee marked the acting debut of actress Saira Bhanu.
 Also read: Actress who debut opposite Shammi Kapoor.
 Junglee song was composed by Shankar-Jaikishen, written by Hasrat Jaipuri and sung by none other than Rafi.